 Second, this Court's cases have also vindicated the rights of racial minorities to participate equally in the political process by preventing at-large and multimember districting schemes from "being used invidiously to cancel out or minimize the voting strength of racial groups."
 White v.
 Regester, 412 U.S. 755, 765 (1973); see Gomillion v.
 Lightfoot, 364 U.S. 339, 347 (1960) (striking down redrawing of boundaries designed to "despoil colored citizens, and only colored citizens, of their theretofore enjoyed voting rights").
-Drawing on the one-person, one-vote principle enunciated in Reynolds, the Court's cases have affirmed that "[t]he right to vote can be affected by a dilution of voting power as well as by an absolute prohibition on casting a ballot," Allen v.
-State Bd. of Elections, 393 U.S. 544, 569 (1969), and that the plaintiffs may prove vote dilution-and therefore an unconstitutional burden on their representational rights-by demonstrating that racial minorities "had less opportunity than did other residents in the district to participate in the political processes and to elect legislators of their choice."
-White, 412 U.S. at 766; see Rogers Lodge, 458 U.S. 613, 617 (1982)("Multimember districts violate the Fourteenth Amendment if 'conceived or operated as purposeful devices to further racial discrimination' by minimizing, cancelling out or diluting the voting strength of racial elements in the voting population." (quoting Whitcomb v.
-Chavis, 403 U.S. 124, 149 (1971)); Gaffney v.
-Cummings, 412 U.S. 735, 754 (1973) (explaining that "multimember districts may be vulnerable, if racial or political groups have been fenced out of the political process and their voting strength invidiously minimized"); Fortson v.
-Dorsey, 379 U.S. 433, 439 (1965) (recognizing that "designedly or otherwise, a multi-member constituency apportionment scheme" might "operate to minimize or cancel out the voting strength of racial or political elements of the voting population").
-These cases, thus, quite explicitly protect "rights of fair and effective representation," Vieth, 541 U.S. at 312 (Kennedy, J., concurring), by ensuring that "each citizen have an equally effective voice in the election of members of his state legislature," Reynolds, 377 U.S. at 565.
+Drawing on Reynolds, this Court's cases have affirmed that "[t]he right to vote can be affected by a dilution of voting power as well as by an absolute prohibition on casting a ballot," Allen v.
+State Bd. of Elections, 393 U.S. 544, 569 (1969), and that plaintiffs may establish an unconstitutional burden on their representational rights by demonstrating that racial minorities "had less opportunity than did other residents in the district to participate in the political processes and to elect legislators of their choice," White, 412 U.S. at 766; see Rogers v.
+Lodge, 458 U.S. 613, 617 (1982) ("Multimember districts violate the Fourteenth Amendment if 'conceived or operated as purposeful devices to further racial discrimination' by minimizing, cancelling out or diluting the voting strength of racial elements in the voting population." (quoting Whitcomb v.
+Chavis, 403 U.S. 124, 149 (1971))); Gaffney v.
+Cummings, 412 U.S. 735, 754 (1973) ("multimember districts may be vulnerable, if racial or political groups have been fenced out of the political process and their voting strength invidiously minimized").
+These cases, thus, quite explicitly protect "rights of fair and effective representation," Vieth, 541 U.S. at 312 (Kennedy, J., concurring in the judgment), by ensuring "that each citizen ha[s] an equally effective voice in the election of members of his state legislature," Reynolds, 377 U.S. at 565.